stephen-lemp/report-hub/README.md

-# Report Runner
+# Report Hub

-Report Runner is a SuiteCloud Development Framework (SDF) project that delivers a configurable Suitelet for running and visualising NetSuite reports.
+Report Hub is a SuiteCloud Development Framework (SDF) project that delivers a configurable Suitelet for running and visualising NetSuite reports.
 Each report is defined by a custom record that allows you to wire up Saved Searches or SuiteQL, configure filters, and export results.

 ## Features